injusticescorpio/Simple-Calculator/README.md

 # Simple-Calculator
-A Simple Calculator in java done it as a part of OOPS assignment.
+A Simple Calculator done it as a part of OOPS assignment.